Los Angeles Harbor College Building

 Admissions and records | LAHC

 The College Fee Waiver for Veteran Dependents benefit waives mandatory system-wide tuition and fees at any State of California Community College, California State University, or University of California campus.
 This program does not cover the expense of books, parking or room and board.
-There are four plans under which dependents of Veterans may be eligible.
 Veterans must meet certain eligibility criteria, including having served in the military and meeting residency requirements in California.
 Dependents of service-connected disabled or deceased veterans may also qualify under certain conditions.
 For more information click the link below.

 CalVet Plans